gautam0101/Github-action/README.md

 ![Screenshot from 2023-06-09 13-37-17](https://github.com/gautam0101/Github-action/assets/101164301/63bcc7ab-155e-4bc1-8d31-5d72e26c30ee)

-step 3:- And click on create.
+step 3:- And click on Create.

 ![Screenshot from 2023-06-09 13-37-28](https://github.com/gautam0101/Github-action/assets/101164301/4d6c39cc-1a5c-42b5-afab-ee169daa1b13)

-step 4:- Now we have a repo ready, Copy the Image URI to add it ton GitHub action
+step 4:- Now we have a repo ready, Copy the Image URI to add it to GitHub action

 ![Screenshot from 2023-06-09 13-39-21](https://github.com/gautam0101/Github-action/assets/101164301/a438d014-fb6e-4605-a9c1-b2a39fc9d0a6)